Platelet-Rich Plasma (PRP) Glastonbury

 Some patients notice a significant decrease in pain during the first few weeks after their initial PRP injections.
 In fact, a single appointment might be all that is needed to jumpstart your body’s healing processes and help you achieve long-term relief.

 Of course, some cases are more complex than others.
 If you have been suffering from chronic pain, you may have to visit us up to three times within a six-month period.
-With injections every 4 – 6 weeks, you may be able to enjoy optimum results.
+With injections every four to six weeks, you may be able to enjoy optimum results.